KonradHoeffner/tempoguide/index.md

 <mtg-card name="Engineered Explosives"/>
 <mtg-card name="Grafdigger's Cage"/>

-If you have nonstandard countermagic like Counterbalance, Flusterstorm, Spellpierce, Mindbreak Trap and so on of course bring it all in.
+If you have nonstandard countermagic like Counterbalance, Flusterstorm, Spell pierce, Mindbreak Trap and so on of course bring it all in.

 #### Out
 <mtg-card name="Fatal Push"/>